-Radians Per Second to Megahertz Conversion
+Radians per Second to Megahertz Converter

 Enter the frequency in radians per second below to get the value converted to megahertz.

-How to Convert Radians Per Second to Megahertz
+How to Convert Radians per Second to Megahertz

 Radians per second and megahertz are both units used to measure frequency.
 Keep reading to learn more about each unit of measure.

-Radians per second can be abbreviated as rad/s, for example 1 radian per second can be written as 1 rad/s.
+Radians per second can be abbreviated as rad/s; for example, 1 radian per second can be written as 1 rad/s.

 Megahertz is a measure of frequency equal to one million cycles per second.

-Radian Per Second to Megahertz Conversion Table
+Radian per Second to Megahertz Conversion Table

 |Radians Per Second||Megahertz|